What is urine?

 For more information on cleaning cat urine, read here.

 Cat urine should be a similar colour to human urine, a clear, amber/yellow colour, however as a cat’s urine tends to be more concentrated, you may notice it is darker in colour to human urine.

-It is always a good idea to keep an eye on litter trays because the urine (and feces) can help you to spot potential problems.
-Urine that is pink/red in colour would suggest that blood is contained in the urine.
-Blood in urine is known as hematuria.
+Keep an eye on litter trays because the urine (and feces) can help you to spot potential problems.
+Pink/red urine is a sign of blood in the urine (hematuria).
 More information on this can be found here.